Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 See
 https://docs.konghq.com/gateway/latest/production/running-kong/secure-admin-api/
-for more information about how to secure your Admin API
+for more information about how to secure your Admin API.

 Some suffixes can be specified for each pair: